carlosmiguelcabrera/Analog_Clock/README.md

 ## Objectives

-The project is built using straightforward HTML and CSS.
-While the use of JavaScript, Bootstrap, Sass, and similar technologies is optional, learners who are comfortable with these tools are encouraged to explore them.
+The project is built using straightforward HTML, CSS and JavaScript, Bootstrap, Sass, and similar technologies is optional, learners who are comfortable with these tools are encouraged to explore them.

 ## Installation and Usage